International Advocacy

 WCUC Advocacy Sessions

-The 2025 World Credit Union Conference featured a record seven International Advocacy breakout sessions in Stockholm, Sweden, July 14-16.
+WCUC 2025 also featured a record seven International Advocacy breakout sessions.
 Paul Andrews and Erin O'Hern spoke with dozens of experts on a wide-ranging list of topics.
-You can read about what they discussed on the WCUC 2025 Blog.
+You can read about many of those sessions and the topics they discussed on the WCUC 2025 Blog.

 Webinar